zer0Kerbal/KlockheedMartianLtd/docs/ManualInstallation.md

 *Our Mission is Kerbol*

-Agent, flags, and common files for Klockheed Martin.
+Agent, flags, and common files for Klockheed Martian.

 ## Installation Instructions